Skip to main content

 For multi-step flows, the framework provides TaskGroup.
 A task group executes an ordered sequence of tasks while allowing users to return to earlier steps for corrections.
 All tasks in a group share conversation context, and when the group finishes, a summarized result is returned to the agent that started it.

 Tasks and task groups are core building blocks for complex voice AI workflows.
-Common use cases for tasks include:
+Reach for them whenever you want a guided, structured conversation that returns a typed result, for example:

 • Obtaining recording consent at the start of a call.